fbpx

 A fly eating a watermelon on the kitchen table

 One thing that leads to poor sanitization is food being left out or open.
+Different fly species are attracted to various types of food, such as fruit flies to ripe fruit and house flies to decaying matter.
 One type of fly that can enter your home is the fruit fly.
 If you have ripe, rotting, or decaying fruit and produce, this is the exact environment fruit flies are looking for.
 Another thing fruit flies are attracted to is fermented items such as liquor and wine.
 They also are very prone to breeding and developing in drains, garbage disposals, and trash cans.

 Once fruit flies enter your home, it becomes difficult to get them to leave.
 They multiply very quickly, and even when you throw out the food that has gone bad, you will still find them lurking around your kitchen.
 Once you purchase your produce, it is important to wash it thoroughly and store it in the fridge as soon as possible.
 When it goes bad, throw it away immediately and be sure anything spilled or leftover is cleaned up.